 Moka pots are affordable alternatives for those who want to make espresso-based drinks.
 Though they don’t technically make espresso, they brew a drink with a much fuller body than thin, clean drip coffee, thanks to the pressure we mentioned earlier and the brewer’s hourglass shape.

 These things are portable and can even be used over an open flame, making them perfect for camping.
 It doesn’t take too much time to get your joe, either — just about five minutes for a whole pot.

 Cowboy coffee has a strong and gritty “frontier” vibe, and though it isn’t the best-tasting stuff, it’s a great way to brew for a crowd when you’re on a camping trip and want to limit how much coffee gear you pack…or if you just revel in the feeling of roughing it.

 If you’re trying to make cowboy coffee, all you need to do is boil water over a fire and add two tablespoons of coffee for every eight ounces of water.
 Let the joe steep for two minutes, stir the grounds, then let the coffee-water mixture sit for two more minutes.
 After that, your coffee is officially brewed!
 Just add a sprinkle of cold water on top to help the grounds settle to the bottom of the cup, and enjoy!

 - Turkish Coffee Pot (Cezve)

 - Sugar & Cardamom

-Last but not least, let’s talk about Turkish coffee.
-This is essentially the more sophisticated version of cowboy coffee.
-Hot water, loose coffee grounds, sugar, and cardamom are combined in a special coffee pot, called a Cezve.
-The mixture is stirred often to create foam and prevent overheating and thus over-extraction.
+To make Turkish brew, combine hot water, loose coffee grounds, sugar, and cardamom in a special coffee pot called a cezve.
+Then, stir the mixture to create foam and prevent overheating and over-extraction.

 Frequently Asked Questions